Trinity Episcopal Church

 For Those of Our Parish:

-Ru, Emory, Phyllis, Jean, Thom, Janet, Emil, Woody, Ruth, Alice, Christine, Rick, Bob, Jeanne, Ed, Anne, Bill
+Ru, Emory, Carol, Phyllis, Jean, Thom, Janet, Emil, Woody, Ruth, Alice, Christine, Rick, Bob, Jeanne, Ed, Anne, Bill

 For Friends and Family: